The following interview was conducted on 23 November, 2011.

 Barry’s work in the SES is very demanding and he is often called out to help in periods of extreme weather.
 "In summer," he says, "it can be very hot in the protective gear, plus you’re very active, climbing around and doing whatever is needed.
 I’m still able to do that, and I’ll keep doing it for as long as I can.
 But I know I couldn’t do it without my treatment."

-Barry has spoken to a lot of people with sleep apnoea over the years, so we asked him why he thought some people might resist the idea of treatment.
+Barry has spoken to a lot of people with sleep apnea over the years, so we asked him why he thought some people might resist the idea of treatment.
 "Some people think they’re too young for it," he suggests.
-"They think sleep apnoea is an old person’s problem.
+"They think sleep apnea is an old person’s problem.
 But I’ve found that isn’t the case.
 It can affect people of any age."

 Finally, we asked Barry and Margaret what advice they would give someone starting out on treatment.
 "Persevere," says Barry.
 "And don’t be frightened to ask everyone for advice.
 Ask the professionals you bought the machine from and ask anyone you know who already uses it.
 Everyone has a bit of a struggle at first, but stick with it."

-And for someone who suspects their partner has sleep apnoea, Margaret also recommends perseverance.
-"We’ve both benefitted enormously from Barry’s sleep apnoea treatment."
+And for someone who suspects their partner has sleep apnea, Margaret also recommends perseverance.
+"We’ve both benefitted enormously from Barry’s sleep apnea treatment."